Introduction

 - Cap rate: $12,000 ÷ $200,000 = 6%

 Individual investors typically target cap rates between 6-10%, while institutional buyers accept 4.75% for stabilized core multifamily assets.
-Small investors should set higher return thresholds to compensate for concentrated risk and lower liquidity compared to institutional portfolios.
+Small investors typically set higher return thresholds to compensate for concentrated risk and lower liquidity compared to institutional portfolios.

 How to Buy a Rental Property: Step-by-Step